 How long can I go?

 Due to off-campus enrollment limits, Macalester students may apply for a single semester off-campus during their tenure at Macalester.
 Only in very exceptional cases will students be considered for an academic year abroad, and in these cases only on certain programs or in extraordinary cases where a full year of study is essential to the student's educational program.
-Please refer to the evaluation criteria on page 7 of the Off-Campus Study Handbook.
+Please refer to the evaluation criteria in the Off-Campus Study Handbook.